After the high of Monaco, Mercedes head to Canada hoping for another strong performance but admit it won't be easy...

-For all the latest F1 odds on the Canadian Grand Prix, which takes place at the Gilles Villeneuve circuit, visit Sky Bet.
+For all the latest F1 odds on the Canadian GP, round seven of the 2013 F1 Championship, visit Sky Bet.